Newbiggin-by-the-Sea: Governance

 Newbiggin-by-the-Sea has a town council.

-Under the Local Government Act 1972 Newbiggin-by-the-Sea became part of the local government district of Wansbeck in 1974.
+Under the Local Government Act 1972, Newbiggin-by-the-Sea became part of the local government district of Wansbeck in 1974.
 The local government district was abolished in 2009, with its responsibilities transferred to the Northumberland County Council unitary authority.

 Newbiggin-by-the-Sea is in the UK Parliamentary constituency of Blyth and Ashington which, since the 2024 general election, has been represented at Westminster by Ian Lavery MP.

 The former local government district of Wansbeck and the Parliamentary constituency of Wansbeck both derive their names from the River Wansbeck which flows into the North Sea near Newbiggin-by-the-Sea.

+Demographics

+At the 2021 census, the civil parish had a population of 5,950 people in 2,853 households.